patrickfay/ski-tracker/app/services/user-data/README.md

 }
 ```

-Below is the object model for the `Entry` object:
+Below is the object model for the `Entry` object.
+Please note that each entry object must have a unique date.
+This is checked for when adding a new entry object to the user's data.

 ```javascript
 EntryObj: {